 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jefferson include Irish, English, Italian, and Hungarian.

 The most common language spoken in Jefferson is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.